Karl Llewellyn

-Karl Nickerson Llewellyn (May 22, 1893 – February 13, 1962) was a prominent American jurisprudential scholar associated with the school of legal realism.
+Karl Nickerson Llewellyn (May 22, 1893 – February 13, 1962) was an American jurisprudential scholar associated with the school of legal realism.
 The Journal of Legal Studies has identified Llewellyn as one of the twenty most cited American legal scholars of the 20th century.

 Biography

-Karl Llewellyn was born on May 22, 1893, in Seattle, but grew up in Brooklyn.
+Karl Llewellyn was born on May 22, 1893, in Seattle but grew up in Brooklyn.
 He was the son of William Henry Llewellyn, a businessman of Welsh ancestry, and Janet George, a passionate suffragette and prohibitionist of Congregationalist conviction.
 He attended Boys High School.
 At the age of sixteen he was sent to study in Germany, at the Realgymnasium of Schwerin, where he spent three years and passed his Abitur (school-leaving examination) in the spring of 1911; he learned to speak an excellent German and was able later in life to publish in that language.
 After having attended the University of Lausanne for a brief time, in September 1911 he entered Yale College and in 1915 Yale Law School, earning an LL.B. in 1918 and a J.D. in 1920.
 He was elected to the editorial board of the Yale Law Journal in 1916 and graduated top of his class in 1918 magna cum laude.
 At Yale he got acquainted with two prominent law professors and key figures of the incipient legal realism movement, Arthur L. Corbin and Wesley N. Hohfeld, whose influence on him was profound.

 Llewellyn was studying abroad at the Sorbonne in Paris when World War I broke out in 1914.
 He was sympathetic to the German cause and traveled to Germany to enlist in the German army, but his refusal to renounce his American citizenship made him ineligible.
-He was allowed to fight with the 78th Prussian Infantry Regiment, and was injured at the First Battle of Ypres.
+He was allowed to fight with the 78th Prussian Infantry Regiment and was injured at the First Battle of Ypres.
 For his actions, he was promoted to sergeant and decorated with the Iron Cross, 2nd class.
-After spending ten weeks in a German hospital at Nürtingen, and having his petition to enlist without swearing allegiance to Germany turned down, Llewellyn returned to the United States and to his studies at Yale in March 1915.
-After the United States entered the war, Llewellyn attempted to enlist in the United States Army, but was rejected because he had fought on the German side.
+After spending ten weeks in a German hospital at Nürtingen and having his petition to enlist without swearing allegiance to Germany turned down, Llewellyn returned to the United States and to his studies at Yale in March 1915.
+After the United States entered the war, Llewellyn attempted to enlist in the United States Army but was rejected because he had fought on the German side.

 He joined the Columbia Law School faculty in 1925, where he remained until 1951, when he was appointed professor of the University of Chicago Law School.
 While at Columbia, Llewellyn became one of the major legal scholars of his day.
 He was a major proponent of legal realism.
 He also served as principal drafter of the Uniform Commercial Code (UCC).

-Llewellyn married his former student, who had become a law professor and was also a UCC drafter, Soia Mentschikoff.
-She also accepted a teaching post at Chicago, and later became dean of University of Miami School of Law.
+Llewellyn married his former student Soia Mentschikoff, who had become a law professor and was also a UCC drafter.
+She also accepted a teaching post at Chicago and later became dean of University of Miami School of Law.

 Llewellyn died in Chicago of a heart attack on February 13, 1962.